 If you have suffered injuries in a car crash caused by a drunk driver, contact a personal injury lawyer as soon as possible.
 They can advise you on your claim and protect your legal rights.

-Can a Designated Driver Drink Alcohol at All?
+Should a Designated Driver Drink Alcohol at All?

 Ideally, a designated driver should not drink alcohol at all on the night they are supposed to act as designated driver.
 It may be possible to drink a small amount of alcohol without going over the legal limit, but it can be difficult to judge what is a “safe” amount, as drivers are often already impaired in ways they don’t recognize even before they begin to feel the effects.
-And the consequences for drinking too much before driving can be severe.
+And the consequences of drinking too much before driving can be severe.

 In New York, you can be arrested for: